COLUMBIA SNAKE RIVER CAMPAIGN WEBSITE.png

 IT’S TIME TO TAKE ACTION

-We can stop extinction and lead the largest salmon restoration in history while honoring the rights of tribes and Indigenous people who were promised abundant salmon by the United States in treaties.
-Get involved and stand with Northwest tribes.
+We can stop extinction, lead the largest salmon restoration in history, and honor the rights of tribes and Indigenous people who were promised abundant salmon by the United States in treaties.
+Get involved and stand with Northwest Tribes.

-Urge your representatives to support salmon recovery.
-This is an important step in upholding the commitments made to Northwest Tribes and recovering salmon and steelhead throughout the Columbia Snake River Basin.
+Urge your representatives to support salmon and steelhead recovery throughout the Columbia River Basin.
+This is an important step in upholding the commitments made to Northwest Tribes.

-Find research, reports, video summits, and testimonials to learn more about the imminent threats to salmon and orcas and their impacts on the environment, economy, and the rights of tribes and Indigenous people.
+Find research, reports, videos, and testimonials to learn more about the imminent threats to salmon and orcas and the impacts of the lower Snake River dams on the environment, economy, and the rights of tribes and Indigenous people.